 My mother and I went on a walk and found Datura Stramonium growing wild on the side of the road.
-What a lucky find for a Witch!
+What an awesome find for a Witch!
 I had always thought it was an exotic plant but was delighted to find out how prolifically it grows on roadsides and in velds.

 Datura is part of my much beloved Nightshade family, the Solanaceae, and forms part of what are known as Cursing Herbs.
 Datura Stramonium is also known as Jimsonweed, Thorn apple, Witch’s Thimble and Ghost Flower.
 Here in South Africa they are called Malpitte (Mad seeds).

 Datura Stramonium is extremely poisonous and should be handled with care.
 Like its cousins, Datura is ruled by Saturn and is a veritable Witch’s weed along with Mandrake, Belladonna and Henbane, and also sometimes included in Flying ointments for its psychotropic effects.

 According to Cunningham’s encyclopedia of Magical herbs it is used in Hex Breaking, sleep and protection. p 100